 6. Use Moisturizer

 Dry skin can exacerbate the symptoms of psoriasis so it’s important to keep your skin moisturized to prevent psoriasis symptoms from worsening.
 Moisturizers which contain no added fragrances or dyes and are labeled for ‘sensitive skin’ can be helpful in combating psoriasis.
-Check here to know about homemade moisturizers for dry and sensitive skin.

 7. Fish Oil